System-Engineering-Group-9/system-engineering-group-9.github.io/docs/uiDesign.md

 ---
 ## Section 2 - Prototypes and Final Designs

 The user interface is a crucial part of our project, and we have continuously improved it throughout development by actively seeking and incorporating feedback from both teachers and students.
-By adopting an iterative, user-centered design approach, we refined the interface to ensure it is Simple, Engaging and Inclusive.
+By adopting an iterative, user-centered design approach, we refined the interface to ensure it is Simple, Engaging, Visible and Inclusive.

 For the **Game app**, we prioritized simplicity and clarity in the game app to ensure a smooth experience, especially for students with SEND (Special Educational Needs and Disabilities).
 The app’s main components include: **board layout**, **quiz popup**, and **combat scene**.